mlswg/mls-extensions/draft-ietf-mls-extensions.md

 ### Description

-This section describes two extensions to MLS.
-The first allows MLS clients to advertise their support for specific formats inside MLS `application_data`.
+This section defines a minimal framing format so MLS clients can signal which media type is being sent inside the MLS `application_data` object when multiple formats are permitted in the same group.

-These are expressed using the extensive IANA Media Types registry (formerly called MIME Types).
-The `accepted_media_types` LeafNode extension lists the formats a client supports inside `application_data`.
-The second, the `required_media_types` GroupContext extension specifies which media types need to be supported by all members of a particular MLS group.
-These allow clients to confirm that all members of a group can communicate.
+It also defines a new `content_media_types` application component which is used to indicate support for specific formats, using the extensive IANA Media Types registry (formerly called MIME Types).
+When the `content_media_types` component is present (in the `app_data_dictionary` extension) in a LeafNode, it indicates that node's support for a particular (non-empty) list of media types.
+When the `content_media_types` component is present (in the `app_data_dictionary` extension) in the GroupContext, it indicates a (non-empty) list of media types that need to be supported by all members of that MLS group, *and* that the `application_data` will be framed using the application framing format described later in {{app-framing}}.
+This allows clients to confirm that all members of a group can communicate.

-Note that when the membership of a group changes, or when the policy of the group changes, it is responsibility of the committer to insure that the membership and policies are compatible.
+>Note that when the membership of a group changes, or when the policy of the group changes, it is responsibility of the committer to insure that the membership and policies are compatible.

-Finally, this document defines a minimal framing format so MLS clients can signal which media type is being sent when multiple formats are permitted in the same group.
 As clients are upgraded to support new formats they can use these extensions to detect when all members support a new or more efficient encoding, or select the relevant format or formats to send.

-Note that the usage of IANA media types in general does not imply the usage of MIME Headers {{?RFC2045}} for framing.
-Vendor-specific media subtypes starting with `vnd.` can be registered with IANA without standards action as described in
+Vendor-specific media subtypes starting with `vnd.` can be registered with IANA without standards action as described in {{?RFC6838}}.
-{{?RFC6838}}.
 Implementations which wish to send multiple formats in a single application message, may be interested in the `multipart/alternative` media type defined in {{?RFC2046}} or may use or define another type with similar semantics (for example using TLS Presentation Language syntax {{!RFC8446}}).

+>Note that the usage of IANA media types in general does not imply the usage of MIME Headers {{?RFC2045}} for framing.

 ### Syntax